 Kangaroo Island Plantation Timbers is committed to maintaining the highest standards of environmental stewardship.

-KIPT is consulting about various environmental issues with a variety of agencies, including Biosecurity SA; Department for Environment, Water and Natural Resources; and Natural Resources Kangaroo Island.
+KIPT is consulting about various environmental issues with a variety of agencies, including Biosecurity SA; Department for Environment and Water; and Natural Resources Kangaroo Island.

 List of environmental studies